xuankimtran/docs-1/pages/katalon-studio/docs/selenium-testng-junit-migration.md

 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-studio/docs/selenium-testng-junit-migration.html
 ---

-> This feature is available in version 7.4.0+.
+> This feature is available from version 7.4.0 onwards.

-Katalon Studio currently supports executing test cases from [Selenium](https://www.selenium.dev/), [TestNG](https://testng.org/doc/documentation-main.html), or [JUnit](https://junit.org/junit4/) projects.
-You just need to migrate them to a destination Katalon Studio project.
+Katalon Studio supports executing test cases from Selenium, TestNG, or JUnit projects.
 By migrating test scripts from Selenium and TestNG/JUnit to Katalon Studio, you don't have to start everything from scratch.
 You can reuse your test cases and enjoy Katalon features to execute and maintain them.

 > If it is not preferable or feasible to migrate your existing JUnit/TestNG test projects to Katalon Studio, we recommend integrating JUnit/TestNG and Katalon Studio test projects with [Katalon TestOps](https://analytics.katalon.com).
 This helps you manage test results from multiple sources from a centralized web UI regardless of the testing frameworks the test cases were written in.